-There are around 150,000 cases of sepsis each year in the UK of which about 44,000 people a year die from sepsis – more than kills bowel, breast and prostate cancer combined (figures from The Sepsis Trust) Unfortunately, it is not always spotted or considered early enough as a report issued in 2015 stated 4 in 10 patients weren’t treated quickly enough with lifesaving antibiotics.
+There are around 150,000 cases of sepsis each year in the UK.
+It kills around 5 people every hour - or 44,000 a year – more than kills bowel, breast and prostate cancer combined (figures from The Sepsis Trust).

 I survived sepsis 13 years ago, thanks to prompt treatment and lifesaving surgery.
 I was fortunate to keep the leg that had developed a massive abscess, although when I went to theatre I’d signed a consent form that would have allowed amputation if necessary.
 However, many others are not so lucky and live with devastating consequences of the condition.